 Sorry, monthly notes for fruit haven't been produced yet.
 In the meantime, you can try the main page dealing with this subject and check the links for the type of fruit tree you're interested in, here: Fruit Trees

 The Flower Garden

 See notes for March.
 Towards the end of April, concentrate on seedlings (available for purchase in punnets) rather than seed.

 There are lots of garden-related activities on offer in the Brisbane region in April.
 Check the Events Diary and see if there's something on near you.

 << March Calender Main May >>

 NB: These notes are under development.
 At present, the following applies to the greater Brisbane region only.
 It's hoped to develop these notes further in future updates, adding more details and eventually, more regions.

 Naturally, this is a general guide only and will vary depending on local conditions, weather, plant variety etc.

 Ongoing water availability is also a big concern these days, so take this into consideration too, especially if planning new gardens.

-Simple and achievable ideas, reliable plants, shortcuts, inspiration and motivation for a beautiful garden that compliments your house and makes your whole property more enjoyable to live in.
+Reliable plants, fundamentals simply explained, achievable ideas, inspiration and motivation for a beautiful garden that compliments your house and makes your whole property more enjoyable to live in.